5004-SEA-Fa24-Geeng/hello-world-yiwenhu789/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?
+   * Keep interacting with clients only in ConsoleView makes the program more organized and easier to manage.
+If user need to change how input or output works, user does not need to rewrite everything.
+This also keeps the rest of the code focused on logic and makes it easier to test and reuse.

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
 You are free to reference Geeting.java and how that could be used in your design.
+    * We could follow the similar strategy as Greeting.java where we introduce the String.format to create a class that only pre-define the format of each greeting, like necessary components of a greeting.
+With this format, we allow user to set up their greeting words as an input while constructing this class, and this class will then apply their input language into the format of the string to generate the complete greetings.